0xLiquidGlass/unnamed-docs/README.md

 `unnamed-wallet/api` --> Contains the necessary API information in order for developers to build on Unnamed Wallet

-Every directory will contain a README.md to allow readers to have a better understanding of what topic is in the directory
+Directories may contain a README.md to allow readers to have a better understanding of what topic is discussed in the directory

 ## Licensing